emilk/loguru/README.md

 	[ErrorContext]                main.cpp:417   Customer index:     42
 	------------------------------------------------

 Error contexts are printed automatically on crashes.
 Note that values captured by `ERROR_CONTEXT` are **only printed on a crash**.
 They do not litter the log file otherwise.
+They also have a very small performance hit (about 15 nanoseconds per `ERROR_CONTEXT` on my MacBook Pro, compared to about 4 milliseconds a line in the logfile).

 `ERROR_CONTEXT` works with built-in types (`float`, `int`, `char` etc) as well as `const char*`.
 You can also add support for your own types using `LOGURU_DECLARE_EC_TYPE` and `ec_printer_impl` (see `loguru.hpp` for details).